nicobrinkkemper/gabr.sh/README.md

 ```shell
 $ export GABR_STRICT_MODE=off
 ```
-> export is not needed when running as a local function

 ### GABR_DEBUG_MODE
 Setting this variable to a value will turn on debug mode for files and functions.